Inflationary branch decoherence and the cosmological arrow of time: Reduced density matrix and influence functional

-\section{Reduced Density Matrix and Influence Functional}
+\section{Reduced density matrix and influence functional}

-We separate the degrees of freedom into long-wavelength curvature perturbations $\zeta_L$ (the system) and unobserved degrees of freedom, including short-wavelength modes $\zeta_S$ and additional fields $\sigma$ (the environment).
+We separate the degrees of freedom into long-wavelength curvature perturbations~$\zeta_L$ (the system) and unobserved degrees of freedom, including short-wavelength modes~$\zeta_S$ and additional fields~$\sigma$ (the environment).
 The reduced density matrix is

-The time evolution of $\rho_L$ can be written using the Schwinger--Keldysh formalism \cite{FeynmanVernon,CaldeiraLeggett}.
-Integrating out the environment defines an influence functional, whose general structure is encoded in the influence action Eq.~(\ref{eq:influence_action}) $\mathcal{F}=\ee^{\ii S_{\mathrm{IF}}}$, where the influence action admits the general form
+The time evolution of~$\rho_L$ can be written using the Schwinger--Keldysh formalism~\cite{FeynmanVernon,CaldeiraLeggett,CalzettaHu1994,HuMataczPazSinha1993}.
+Integrating out the environment defines an influence functional whose general structure is encoded in the influence action $\mathcal{F}=\ee^{\ii S_{\mathrm{IF}}}$, where

-Here $D$ is a real, causal dissipation kernel and $N$ is a real, positive semidefinite noise kernel.
-Decoherence is governed by the imaginary term involving $N$.
+Here $D$ is a real, causal dissipation kernel and $N$ is a real, positive-semidefinite noise kernel.
+Decoherence is governed by the imaginary term involving~$N$.